What is a PPA? The Guide to Power Purchase Agreements

 While this allows a secure future stream of revenue on the seller’s side, the buyer also secures a certain amount of energy at a fixed cost.

-• Reduces risks by efficiently allocating them among the contractual parties
+• Reduce project risks by distributing them more effectively among contractual parties

 Energy buyers can use PPAs to get their energy from renewable sources.
 This also enables them to reach their green energy goals.